 And now I’ve got some advice for you.
 As we walked by the Four Seasons, we could also see that it was VERY fancy.
 One look at the lobby, and BOOM.
 You decide you need to go inside.
 It’s the coolest hotel lobby I’ve ever seen.
 The chandeliers are beautiful, and the mosaics on the floors are breathtaking, even the walls, with only a few paintings on them, are covered in golden decorations.
 I still don’t understand why it’s not ranked on TripAdvisor as a “Thing to Do”, because this is a must.

 Yeah.
 I wanted to just keep sitting on the couch looking at the decorations, but we needed to go.
-After one more pass from the Ferraris (who amazingly, hadn’t gotten ticketed yet), and seeing a Hungarian soccer star get into his Bentley at the hotel, (I don’t know Hungarian soccer.
+After one more pass from the Ferraris and seeing a Hungarian soccer star get into his car at the hotel, (I don’t know Hungarian soccer.
 Don’t ask me who it was.) we headed off to our nearby Japanese restaurant.
-Something I needed desperately.
-We asked our waitress if she knew about the Ferraris, but she had no idea… so here we are, needing an explanation for why seven Ferraris are randomly driving around town.
+We asked our waitress if she knew about the Ferraris, but she had no idea… so here we are, still wanting an explanation for why seven Ferraris are randomly driving around town.

 Our day wasn’t over yet.
 Walking back towards our apartment, we ran into the same group of kids that we’d run into a day before at the Fisherman’s Bastion.
-They’d gone to the spas, and they said it was really fun.
-I know that I’m looking forward to the Hungarian spas because I really like the ones in Japan.
+They’d gone to the baths, and they said it was really fun.
+I know that I’m looking forward to the Hungarian baths because I really like the ones in Japan.

 Fortunately, we plan to go tomorrow!!